BlueJayRacing/22xt_kicad/README.md

 Schematic settings & layout settings are described in the guide, as well as component derating.

 ## Branch Guide
+You should be working on a new branch for each revision of your board.
+It is only when your board gets ordered on JLC that it should be merged with the main branch.

 Branch naming structure: [boardname]_rev[0X]

 Example: